Efficient probabilistic reconciliation of forecasts for real-valued and count time series: Experiments on synthetic data

 \section{Experiments on synthetic data}

-We present experiments on synthetic data, aimed at checking the correctness of our algorithm.
-We compare the accuracy of IS, BUIS, and the method by \cite{corani2022probabilistic}, which we implement as in their paper using the library \textit{PyMC3} \citep{salvatier2016probabilistic}. \textit{PyMC3} adopts an adaptive Metropolis-Hastings algorithm \citep{haario2001adaptive} for discrete distributions and the No-U-Turn Sampler (NUTS, \cite{hoffman2014no}) for continuous distributions.
-We run $4$ chains with $5,000$ samples each.
-We use $100,000$ samples for IS and BUIS, which are faster.
-We perform experiments on two different hierarchies: the binary tree of Fig.~\ref{fig:bin hier} and the weekly hierarchy described in Sect.~\ref{sec: grouped time series}.
-We implemented the BUIS algorithm in Python.
-We make available a notebook to reproduce our synthetic experiments at the url \url{https://drive.google.com/file/d/1dUThfSfWv9Qij6-slwtYwMd-Prw2KagR/view?usp=sharing}.
+We now empirically test the convergence of the BUIS algorithm to the true reconciled distribution.
+We compare BUIS with IS and with the method by \cite{corani2022probabilistic}, which we implement using the library \textit{PyMC} \citep{salvatier2016probabilistic}. \textit{PyMC} adopts an adaptive Metropolis-Hastings algorithm \citep{haario2001adaptive} for discrete distributions and the No-U-Turn Sampler (NUTS, \cite{hoffman2014no}) for continuous distributions.
+We performed experiments on the hierarchy of Fig.~\ref{fig:bin hier}, implementing the IS and BUIS algorithms in Python.